-Overview of documents required for the Master Arts in Counseling application (documents will be submitted online ):
+2.)
+Overview of documents required for the Master of Arts in Counseling application (documents to be submitted through the online system):

-- Professional experiences as they support your desire to be a school counselor or a counselor in the field of addiction.
+- Professional experiences as they support your desire to be a counselor in a school or addiction setting.

 - Career goals.

-c.
-Three (3) current letters of reference supporting your qualifications for a counseling program and graduate work.
+- Letters should support your qualifications for a counseling program and graduate-level academic work.

-Please note: These are the application instructions for the Masters of Arts in Counseling Program.
+Please note: These are the application instructions for the Masters of Arts in Counseling Program only.
 If you wish to apply for a second program, certificate or degree, you must submit a second online application.
-If you are also applying to the Graduate Certificate in Addiction Studies or the Graduate Certificate for Gerontological Studies, a separate application is required.
-Please go to http://education.boisestate.edu/counselored/addictions-certificate/application-procedure/ for application information for the Graduate Certificate in Addiction Studies and to http://education.boisestate.edu/counselored/gerontology-certificate/application-procedure/ for information for the Certificate in Gerontological Studies.